 Train all employees to make sure everyone knows the new goals and policies as well as training in equality, diversity, and human rights.
 Make sure senior staff take these issues seriously so that policies can be enforced and the changes you want can really happen.

-Offer mentoring for new and junior employees and development for employees at all levels.
+Offer to mentor new and junior employees and development for employees at all levels.

 Remove barriers to success that disproportionately affect certain employees.